-Forests and trees play an essential role in moderating stormwater runoff and flooding, water quality, and erosion, and help keep cities cool, sequester carbon and provide wildlife habitat.
+Forests and trees play an essential role in moderating stormwater and flood damage, water quality, erosion and stormwater treatment costs.

 Providing shade and cooling our cities Trees cool the air by releasing water vapour during a process called transpiration.
-The shade provided by trees on hot summer days helps to reduce localized temperatures by up to 12 degrees Celsius. ^{5,6} Urban trees have a better ability to provide relief from heat compared with artificial shade structures or open green spaces.
-7 A tree can be a natural air conditioner: the evaporation from a single tree can produce the cooling effect of 10 room-size air conditioners operating 20 hours a day.
-8 Reducing stormwater flows, erosion and nutrient loads Tree roots retain rainwater, and reduce and delay runoff, resulting in decreased stress on sewer systems and rivers at peak flow periods.
+The shade provided by trees on hot summer days helps to reduce localized temperatures by up to 12 degrees Celsius. ^{4,5} Urban trees have a better ability to provide relief from heat compared with artificial shade structures or open green spaces.
+6 A tree can be a natural air conditioner: the evaporation from a single tree can produce the cooling effect of 10 room-size air conditioners operating 20 hours a day.
+7 Reducing stormwater flows, erosion and nutrient loads Tree roots retain rainwater, and reduce and delay runoff, resulting in decreased stress on sewer systems and rivers at peak flow periods.
 It is estimated that, for every 5 percent increase in overall canopy cover, total city runoff is reduced by 2 percent.
-9 In Halifax, it is estimated that street trees provide about \$2.1 million in stormwater reduction services annually.
-10 Healthy tree roots help reduce the nitrogen, phosphorus and heavy metal content in stormwater; keep soil healthy through nutrient cycling; and help manage erosion by stabilizing steep slopes.
+8 In Halifax, it is estimated that street trees provide about \$2.1 million in stormwater reduction services annually.
+9 Healthy tree roots help reduce the nitrogen, phosphorus and heavy metal content in stormwater; keep soil healthy through nutrient cycling; and help manage erosion by stabilizing steep slopes.
 Reducing air pollution and airborne particulates Breathing air pollution can lead to a wide range of health impacts that include fatigue, headaches, worsening of asthma symptoms, allergies, chronic pulmonary disease, certain cancers, heart attack, stroke and other cardiovascular diseases.
-11 Outdoor air quality is expected to decline with climate change due to higher levels of ground-level ozone and airborne dust (including smoke from wildfires), as well as increased production of pollens and spores by plants, and the burning of fossil fuels.
-12 Trees in natural environments and green spaces help capture and/or filter air pollution by removing ozone, fine particulate matter, nitrogen dioxide, sulphur dioxide, carbon monoxide, cadmium, chromium, nickel and lead through their leaves.
+10 Outdoor air quality is expected to decline with climate change due to higher levels of ground- level ozone and airborne dust (including smoke from wildfires), as well as increased production of pollens and spores by plants, and the burning of fossil fuels.
+11 Trees in natural environments and green spaces help capture and/or filter air pollution by removing ozone, fine particulate matter, nitrogen dioxide, sulphur dioxide, carbon monoxide, cadmium, chromium, nickel and lead through their leaves.
 Research showed that a 10-square-kilometre area with a 25 percent tree cover has the potential to remove 90.4 tonnes of particulate matter, which could prevent two deaths and two hospitalizations per year.
-13 Storing and sequestering carbon Trees store carbon dioxide (CO 2), and carbon storage is considered a key mitigation strategy for reducing levels of atmospheric CO 2 .
-The amount of CO 2 stored on NCC lands is estimated at approximately 32 million tonnes, given a forest area of about 40,000 hectares.
-It is estimated that forests on NCC lands sequester approximately 77,200 tonnes of CO 2 annually.
-14 Supporting biodiversity and habitat The forest and urban trees are the foundation of the National Capital Region's ecological network.
+12 Storing and sequestering carbon Trees store carbon dioxide (CO_2), and carbon storage is considered a key mitigation strategy for reducing levels of atmospheric CO_2 .
+The amount of CO_2 stored on NCC lands is estimated at approximately 32 million tonnes, given a forest area of about 40,000 hectares.
+It is estimated that forests on NCC lands sequester approximately 77,200 tonnes of CO_2 annually.
+13 Supporting biodiversity and habitat The forest and urban trees are the foundation of the National Capital Region's ecological network.
 Even urban forests provide important habitat, and support a wide range of resident and migratory species of wildlife, as well as hundreds of native plant species.
 Several plant and animal species at risk can also be found on NCC lands, such as butternut trees, the Canada warbler and western chorus frog.